NikKowPHP/social-brain/chapters/chapter-1.md

 Her top engineer, Mark, stared back at her from the screen, his face a perfect, frozen mask of anger.
 Just moments before, she had shared her screen to review his latest work and, trying to be efficient, had said the words that detonated the meeting: *"This needs a lot of work."*

 She saw him flinch as if she'd slapped him.
 Now, he was silent, radiating a cold fury that sucked all the air out of the virtual room.
 Maria felt a hot flush creep up her neck.
 Her mind, usually a fortress of logic and plans, was a chaotic blank.
 She wanted to fix it, to say something to defuse the situation, but she couldn't access the words.
-All she could feel was the hammering in her chest and a primal, panicked urge to either lash out or flee.
+All she could feel was the hammering in her chest and a primal, panicked urge to either lash out ("Why are you being so sensitive?") or flee (end the call).

 She didn't know the name for it yet, but Maria was experiencing a full-blown **amygdala hijack**.
-And in that moment of near-panic, she realized a terrifying truth: she couldn't conduct her team because she couldn't even conduct herself.
+She felt trapped, her thoughts racing in a useless, panicked loop.
+In that moment, a fragment of an old memory surfaced—a yoga teacher once saying, "Your exhale is the brake pedal for your brain."
+It was a desperate, flimsy anchor, but it was all she had.

+She muted her microphone.
+Inhaled.
+Then, with deliberate slowness, she exhaled through her mouth, longer than she thought possible, focusing on the feeling of the air leaving her lungs.
+She did it again.
+The frantic drumming in her chest didn't stop, but it slowed, just a fraction.
+The heat in her neck subsided.
+A single, clear thought cut through the static: *Okay.
+This is a mess.
+What's the next right move?* She hadn't solved the problem with Mark, but she had regained the ability to think about it.
+She had found the brake pedal.

 This is where the real work of a conductor begins: not with leading others, but with regulating yourself.
 This chapter gives you your first and most fundamental tool—a physical reset switch for your brain in moments of high stress.